kksgandhi/personal_site/Spent Game To Reduce Prejudice Towards The Poor-Roussos.md

 Media affects one's [[lenses]].
 Playing a black character beating up a white character increases negative attitudes toward black people.

 There is a lot of stigma toward [[poverty]].
 Games can help, but sometimes the autonomy and [[perspective taking]] of games actually increases stigma in people because they assume that impoverished people get given the same autonomy that they received in the game.
-An example of the [[backfire]]
+An example of the [[backfire]] effect.

 conducted a [[power analysis]] using G*power